Customize Consent Preferences

 Credit: aboodi vesakaran/Pexels

-Senior officials from the United States and engaged in two days of bilateral meetings focused on climate change, addressing issues ranging from overcapacity in solar and battery manufacturing to trade tensions in key sectors such as steel and coal power.
+Senior officials from the United States and engaged in two days of bilateral meetings focused on climate change, addressing issues ranging from overcapacity in solar and manufacturing to trade tensions in key sectors such as steel and coal power.

 During the first formal bilateral meetings between U.S. climate change diplomat John Podesta and his Chinese counterpart Liu Zhenmin on May 8 and 9 in Washington, discussions revolved around collaborative efforts ahead of the upcoming COP29 climate summit in .
 Topics included cooperation on methane reduction, deforestation, and strategies to mitigate overcapacity in clean energy manufacturing.